blue-clouds4/NeoCard/README.md

 * entered bitmap data cycles constatntly on a fps of 10
 ![image](https://github.com/user-attachments/assets/7f594c91-6d9e-495b-9379-7ae118aa5726)
->did so because, im afriad that the esp-12f may lag when given the operation to run the video exceeding 10 fps
+>did so because, im afriad that the esp-12f may lag when given the operation to run the video exceeding 10 fps *the video can only be played in monochrome(white and black according to the parts used)